dotfurther/OpenDiscoverSDK/README.md

    - Extract email objects from PST, OST, and MBOX mail stores
 - Indexing Example: illustrates a simple indexing strategy using SDK with Lucene.NET and also how to make indexes better by:
    - Indexing document format ID as a field.
 Users can limit searches for documents with very specific formats.
-   - Indexing document format classification (ex: WordProcessing, Spreadsheet, etc are file format classifications).
-Users can limit searches to all "WordProcessing" or all "Spreadsheet", for example.
+   - Indexing document format classification as fields (ex: WordProcessing, Spreadsheet, etc are file format classifications).
+Users can limit searches to all "WordProcessing" or all "Spreadsheet" document classifications, for example.
-   - Indexing MD5/SHA-1 binary and content based hashes.
+   - Indexing MD5/SHA-1 binary and content based hashes as fields.
 When searching index, duplicate documents can be indicated and returned as a group.